 As with all projects, proper preparation is the MOST important step!
 Before wood can be stained, it MUST be properly cleaned and prepared.
 For stains to penetrate, adhere and last, the wood must not only be clean, but the pores opened and the pH brought to the correct level.

 It is also important to remember that even the best stain or sealer is only as good as the surface it is applied to.
 Many companies will try to reduce the cost of their services by simply blasting your wood with high pressure water or spraying it with bleach.
 Although you may get away with these cleaning methods, our years of experience have shown us that using the proper cleaning process will not only produce better results, it will also provide you with the longest stain life possible.
 Using the proper cleaners will allow you to remove any old deck stains or sealers, kill any mold or mildew, and restore the wood to a better than new appearance.

-- Natural Weathering, Be Patient - We highly recommend that all new wood construction be allowed to naturally weather for at least 6 months, but no more than 1 year.
+- Natural Weathering, Be Patient.
+We highly recommend that all new wood construction be allowed to naturally weather for a MINIMUM of 6 months, but preferably 1 year.
 During this time, the pressure treating chemicals and/or natural oils are allowed to naturally escape.
 These chemicals and oils clog the pores of fresh wood, and greatly reduce penetration and adhesion of your stain.
 As a rule, when you start to see a slight graying of the wood it is ready to accept stain.
-Don't worry!
+Don’t worry!
 The cleaning and brightening process will make the wood look better than the day it was built!

 Deck Staining and Sealing

 After proper stripping, cleaning and preparation of the wood, it is now time to protect it with a high quality professional deck stain and sealer.